Virtual Staging vs Real Staging: Which Is Better for Your Listing?

 How the Hybrid Model Works

-1. Virtual staging for online marketing: Stage every room virtually for MLS photos, social media, and email campaigns.
-Cost: under $2 for a full house with RoomFlip.
-Stage living rooms, kitchens, and bedrooms first for maximum impact.
+1. Virtual staging for online marketing: Create proofs for MLS photos, social media, and email campaigns.
+Stage living rooms, kitchens, and bedrooms first because they usually carry the listing story.

-2. Physical staging for key rooms during showings: Bring in rental furniture for the living room and master bedroom only — the two rooms with the highest buyer impact during walk-throughs.
-Cost: $500-$1,500 instead of $3,000-$5,000.
+2. Physical staging for key rooms during showings: Bring in rental furniture for the living room and primary bedroom only when the market, seller budget, and showing strategy justify it.

 When the Hybrid Approach Makes Sense